neicnordic/ahm18.neic.nordforsk.org/teambuilding.md

 ### Contributing
 We enourage all that have good quiz-questions to contribute!
-As a thanks for the contribution you are allowed to answer your own quiz-question :).
-Please drop us a message on #ahm-social, or send us an email (do not post the question on the slack-channel! :) )
+As a thanks for the contribution you are allowed to answer your own quiz-question :). <br>
+Tell us on #ahm-social that you have a question, then we contact you to keep it all secret (do not post the question on the slack-channel! :) ) !

 Type of questions:
 * Multiple choice (2 minimum, 6 maximum)